Eastern Nebraska 4-H Center

 South Central 4-H Center

-By becoming a 4-H Summer Camp counselor, you will be a part of a team of young adults that will be dedicated to campers throughout the summer.
+By becoming a 4-H Summer Camp program staff member, you will be a part of a team of young adults that will be dedicated to campers throughout the summer.
 You will help deliver youth development curriculum and programs of the University of Nebraska.
 4-H Summer Camps and Centers deliver the expertise of the University to the level of kids throughout the state.
-As summer camp counselors, you will be trained to help provide active, hands-on, fun and cooperative outdoor programming designed to develop respect for self, others and the environment.
+As summer program staff, you will be trained to help provide active, hands-on, fun and cooperative outdoor programming designed to develop respect for self, others and the environment.
 Most importantly, you will have the opportunity to impact children’s lives in many experiential, outdoor settings.
 You will be continually challenged to find new ways of teaching, motivating and playing all summer.
-You will be a leader and held to high expectations as you will be the best resource camp will ever have in delivering our mission!!
+If selected to be a staff member, you will be a leader and held to high expectations as you will be the best resource camp will ever have in delivering our mission!!

-Summer camp counselors are the leaders in cabin activities.
+Summer program staff plan, direct and supervise daily programs and cabin activities.
 They actively carry out camp standards, policies, and procedures that lead to a quality and safe program.
-As a camp counselor, you will have the opportunity to help campers learn life skills and develop confidence as you are a role model, get to know each camper in your cabin, assist with group problem solving and ensure campers have the best time possible while at camp.
-You will also be responsible to supervise all assigned aspects of the campers’ day (morning reveille, cabin clean-up, meal times, rest hour, evening activities, lights out).
-Reference the camp counselor job description (PDF at the top of this page) for detailed information on duties, expectations, and how performance will be evaluated.
+As a staff member, you will have the opportunity to help campers and counselors learn life skills and develop confidence as you can facilitate: canoeing, tubing, swimming, rappelling, climbing, zip line, ropes course, shooting sports, arts, environmental education, campfires, backpacking, fishing and many more programs.
+Reference the program staff job description (PDF at the top of this page) for detailed information on duties, expectations, and how performance will be evaluated.

 4-H Summer Camps and Centers are open to ALL youth.
 We hire a team who will constantly encourage campers to grow up to be the absolute best they can be!
-We believe COUNSELORS are the heart of summer camp; we give you the tools and the confidence to positively impact anyone you meet or interact with at camp this summer!!
+We believe STAFF runs summer camp; we give you the tools and the confidence to positively impact anyone you meet or interact with at camp this summer!!
 You will be the key to helping others discover, learn, and grow.
 Thank you for your interest.

 You can contact Lindsay Shearer at email@example.com or call 402-472-2846.